rubenvannieuwpoort/posts/division-by-constant-unsigned-integers.md

 	ret
 ```

 Admittedly, I picked the instructions and calling conventions to be convenient for my use case.
-The instructions that are emitted by the compiler are typically a bit longer.
+In practice, the assembly emitted by the compiler is typically a bit longer.
 Still, for most cases the instructions are similar to those that compilers emit.
 You can see the instructions that clang 11.0 outputs for some divisors on [godbolt.org](https://godbolt.org/z/bKq7Wa).
-Note that clang 11.0 still produces suboptimal instructions for the case of an odd divisor that is not efficient for the round-up method, because it uses the method mentioned after theorem 3.
+Note that clang 11.0 still produces suboptimal instructions for the case of an odd divisor that is not efficient for the round-up method, because it uses the method mentioned after theorem 4.
 Benchmarks from [4] show that using the round-down method is faster.

 As mentioned before, for compile-time optimization we can distinguish a lot of cases to squeeze out every last bit of performance.
 Some special cases that can be implemented particularly efficient are:
   - Division by one, which can be handled by setting the quotient equal to the dividend.
   - Division by a power of two, which can be implement by a bit shift.
   - Division by an integer larger than half of the maximum value of the dividend, which can be implemented by setting the quotient to zero if it is smaller than the divisor, and to one otherwise.

+For divisors that do not fall in one of these special cases, we use fixed-point arithmetic to efficiently implement the division.

 ```
 expression_t div_by_const_uint(const uint d, expression_t n) {